 You know that crazy dream where you are running and running and just cannot get any further ahead?
-It feels like you’re using every ounce of energy you have, getting no where?
+Your heart is pounding like crazy, and your feet feel like lead.

 It’s an awful feeling.
 Doing everything you can, and still, the thing you’re running from is gaining on you.